GehadKassap/books_management_system/README.md

 - **Environment-Based Configuration**: Uses `.env` file for managing sensitive information.
 - **Modular Code Structure**: Organized into distinct modules for models, routes, utilities, and more.

+## Quick Note

+The project contains postman collection with example for response.

 ## Folder Structure

 The project is organized as follows: